matthewrossi/seapp/app/ShowcaseApp/README.md

 ## Demo

 You can either use a physical device (Pixel 2 XL / Pixel 3) or the emulator (`sdk_phone_x86_64`) to run the Showcase app.
-There are some slightly differences between them.
-Please reference to the specific use case section.
+There are some slightly differences between them, you can find further details in the following use case specific sections.

 ### Use Case 1 - Files